cgshep/pymsh/README.md

 ## References

 1. D. Clarke, S. Devadas, M. van Dijk, B. Gassend, and G.E.
 Suh. [“Incremental Multiset Hash Functions and Their Application to Memory Integrity Checking,”](https://www.iacr.org/cryptodb/data/paper.php?pubkey=151) ASIACRYPT 2003.

-## Note
-This project has not been audited or verified; do not rely on this library for serious production systems.

 ## Contribute